3 Part Program for Dogs - Comprehensive Nutraceutical Supplement

 Administration is simple.
 The Treatment-Resistant Dog Vomiting (or diarrhea and vomiting) Protocol contains three products.
 The products are best given in two feedings.

-(1) Combine the Feline Comfort with the Luxolite and mix into wet food.
+(1) Combine the Canine Comfort with the Luxolite and mix into wet food.

-Or, add a little chicken broth and mix into dry food.
+Or, add a little broth and mix into dry food.

 (2) In a separate feeding, administer the GI Distress.
 This can also be put on food.
 Most Dogs will eat it as the predominant flavor is licorice and they like that taste.

 Since a few Dogs are very finicky, we also supply an oral syringe.

 These products may all be needed or you may only need one or two.
 Since there was no way for us to tell in advance which of these three products or which combination of these products would work for any particular cat, we included them all, discounted the price!